 - If the damage is extensive and you are asked to relocate or evacuate, heed the advice.
 Don’t fuss about your possessions, in particular your clothing.
-Leave if necessary with just your backpack filled with important papers, medicine, phones, etc.
+Leave, if necessary, with just your backpack filled with important papers, medicine, phones, etc.

 - Wear your waterproof shoes when out and about after the hurricane.
-As tempting as it may be to wear your sandals and flip-flops, the ground will not be fully cleared of debris, and so you want to keep your feet adequately covered to prevent injuries.
+As tempting as it may be to wear your sandals and flip-flops, the ground will not be fully cleared of debris, so you want to keep your feet adequately covered to prevent injuries.